pagarme/pagarme-js/README.md

 This library covers all your needs for integrating with Pagar.me, providing:

-* A clean Promise-based interface for all endpoints in Pagarme's API
+* A clean promise-based interface for all endpoints in Pagarme's API
 * A fast way to generate card hashes
 * Postback signature validation
 * Documents validations (CPF, CNPJ, and others)